Human Trafficking Rescue Program.

 Below are just some of the awards and certificates 3 Angels Nepal have received for their work.

-When a mother is jailed, her children are often jailed with her.
-They spend their childhood behind bars.
-We can take care of their children and offer basic supplies, support, and education so they have a chance at a future outside the prison walls. read more
+We take care of the children of women in prison, and offer basic supplies, support, and education so they have a chance at a future outside the prison walls.